espenwaaga/doc/docs/how-to-guides/naisdevice/install-naisdevice.md

     1. Left-click it and select `Connect`.
     1. Left-click the `naisdevice` icon again and click `Connect`.
     You might need to allow ~20 seconds to pass before clicking `Connect` turns your `naisdevice` icon green.

-### Connecting to NAIS clusters

-1. Install `nais-cli` by following the [installation instructions](../nais-cli/install.md).
-1. Install `gcloud` by following the [installation instructions](https://cloud.google.com/sdk/docs/install).
-1. Install `kubectl` by following the [installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-1. Login to gcloud by running `gcloud auth login --update-adc`.
-1. Run `nais naas kubeconfig` to generate a kubeconfig for all NAIS clusters in the default directory (`~/.kube/config`).
-   - If you want to generate the kubeconfig in a different directory, you can specify the environment variable `KUBECONFIG` to point to the desired location.